cs4620/Spring2021/DayReview.md

 - Students can explain at a high level what inverse kinematics are
 - Students can explain the basic layout of a traditional human skeleton in animation.
 - Activity: Look for rigid and soft body animation in a Pixar clip.

+## Day 13 2021-02-23
+- Students can explain what motion blur is
+- Students can give an example of an effects technique that does not have motion blur (stop animation).
+- Students can explain the pros and cons of "Go Motion"
+- Students understand the advantage of computer animation in terms of motion blur.
+- Students can explain ways in which motion blur is produced
+- Students understand soft-body animation
+- Students understand how weights affect the animation of a soft body
+- Students can explain how to adjust weight using weight painting.